MODERN TEXTILE-INSPIRED JEWELRY

 A fresh, bold take on the traditional textile techniques of Macrame, Crochet and Braiding,

-CORDA’s bold, yet lightweight creations are designed by stylist, author and designer, Kelli Ronci.
+CORDA’s bold, yet lightweight creations are designed and finished by stylist, author and designer, Kelli Ronci.

 your purchase provides training, employment and hope to women and families living in poverty.